openfheorg/openfhe-integer-examples/Contributing.md

 In addition to the workflow for Minor contributions the following is the requested procedure or a Major change.

-* Fork the `openfhe-development` repository on GitLab
+* Fork the `openfhe-development` repository on Github
 * Clone your new repository or add it as a remote to an existing repository
 * Check out the existing `main` branch, then start a new feature branch for your work
 * When making changes, write code that is consistent with the surrounding code